openvstorage/ovs-documentation/Openvstorage/concepts.md

 The ASD manager is the software component which takes care of creating, starting and stopping the ASD processes.

 ## Backend
-A backend is the location where data get stored.
-Open vStorage can use multiple types of backend (S3 compatible object stores, ALBA, ...).
+A backend is the location (physical device or a group of physical devices) where data get stored.
+Open vStorage can uses ALBA, an in-house developed object storage solution, to store and spread data across the devices.

 For an ALBA backend you need to define a preset (policy, encryption, compression).
 The policy defines the resilience against failures.